christophercrouzet/rexo/doc/src/design/options.md

 ```

-## C89 Compatibility
+## Variadic Macros Fallback

-Since C89 doesn't support variadic macros, an alternative set of macros is
+Since C89 and C++98 don't support variadic macros, an alternative set of macros
-provided, each suffixed with a digit representing the number of options
+is provided, each suffixed with a digit representing the number of options
 to pass.

 For example, the equivalent of the previous examples become: